mahikaverse/intership_task1/README.md

-Maze Solver using A* Algorithm
+# 🔍 A* Pathfinding Visualizer | Python Maze Solver
 📌 Overview

 This project is a visual implementation of the A (A-Star) Pathfinding Algorithm* using Python and the pyamaze library.